What is Dry Macular Degeneration?

 - Halos around light

-Routine eye exams can catch eye disorders early, help decrease severe symptoms, and stop the progression of vision loss.
+Routine eye exams can catch eye disorders early.
+This helps decrease severe symptoms and slow the progression of the disease.

 Age-related macular degeneration is diagnosed during a comprehensive eye exam.

-- Amsler grid is a piece of graph paper used to determine if wavy lines are present in the central field of vision.
+- Amsler grid.
+A piece of graph paper is used to determine if straight lines appear wavy

-- Fluorescein angiography is an intravenous dye that highlights the presence of abnormal blood vessels.
+- Fluorescein angiography.
+An intravenous dye that highlights the presence of abnormal blood vessels.

-The Age-Related Eye Disease Study 2 (AREDS 2) found that a combination of the following antioxidant vitamins and supplements can help reduce the progression of dry AMD by 25%:8
+The Age-Related Eye Disease Study 2 (AREDS 2) found that a combination of antioxidant vitamins and supplements can help reduce the progression of dry AMD by 25%.8

 - Vitamin C